alejo2193/Quantifying_Fairness_in_Spatial_Predictive_Policing_Repository/readme.md

     # jupyter lab
     ```

-2.  **Navigate to the `Notebooks_for_topics/` folder** in the Jupyter interface.
+2.  **Navigate to the `Experiment_Scripts/` folder** in the Jupyter interface.

-3.  **Execute the notebooks in order** for the city of interest.
-Follow the sequence indicated by numbering or logical flow within the respective city subfolders.
+3.  **Execute the notebooks in order** as per the workflow described in the paper or the notebooks themselves.

-Ensure that the output directories specified in the scripts (within `DATOS/`) exist before running cells that save files.
+Ensure that the output directories specified in the scripts (within `Data/`) exist before running cells that save files.

 ## Usage Examples

-Examples demonstrating the use of each custom library and functionality are provided within the scripts located in the **Notebooks_for_topics** folder.
-The README files within those specific topic directories or the notebooks themselves will guide you through the necessary steps and provide practical usage examples.
+Examples demonstrating the use of the implemented models based on simulations are provided within the **Examples** folder.
+These examples serve as practical guides for understanding how the models function.

 ## Results

-The results generated by the notebooks, including tables of metrics, visualizations, and saved predictions, are stored in the `DATOS/` folder structure, typically within `DATOS/BOGOTA/RESULTADOS/`, `DATOS/CHICAGO/RESULTADOS/`, and potentially a consolidated `DATOS/RESULTADOS/` folder.
+The results generated by the notebooks, including tables of metrics, visualizations, and saved predictions, are stored in the `Data/` folder structure, typically within `Data/BOGOTA/RESULTADOS/`, `Data/CHICAGO/RESULTADOS/`, and potentially a consolidated `Data/RESULTADOS/` folder.

 These results allow examining: